 Some moments in Little Common and Cooden’s History.

 Little Common does not appear on Sussex maps until 1813.
-But let us go back to about 1800.
+But let us go back to that time.
 What did the village look like then?

 The village developed around the crossroads on the main road from Hastings to Pevensey.
 It had a big triangular green, then common land, on which cattle, sheep, horses and pigs grazed, together with ducks and chicken.

 At one end of it, a narrow cart-track led over Cooden Down (where in Armada days a beacon would have been lighted immediately) to Cooden Farm and the sea.
 The old Coastguard Cottages stood opposite what is now the Cooden Beach Hotel.

 Another cart-track from the village of Bexhill passed Kewhurst House, went right through the present churchyard, came past Peach Cottage (in what we now call The Twitten) and ended at Stride’s Castle.

 In those days a Mr Dick Stride ran the only shop in the village, a general store, and he sold everything from bacon to women’s clothes, from black treacle to shoe oil.
 His shop stood on the site of Peartree Court (currently opposite the Post Office).